 It also explores the theme of belief.
 Morpheus believes Neo is the one.
 Neo doesn't believe he's the one.
 Trinity comes to believe Neo is the one.
 It doesn't matter what Morpheus or Trinity believed, it matters what Neo believed.
 Trinity confessing her love and the Oracle's prediction finally allowed Neo to believe as he came back to life.
 Remember the Jump program?
 "Free your mind" indeed.

-The Oracle told Neo that he isn't The One, so that he would not set his own life over Morpheus', in a situation later in the movie, where Morpheus is in danger.
-She needs Morpheus to live on, and knows Neo will only save him if he knows he is not the One.
-"Fuck it, might as well risk my life for this guy, The Oracle said I wasn't The One anyway". — Merzer
+The Oracle told Neo that he isn't The One so that he would not set his own life over Morpheus' during a situation later in the movie where Morpheus is in danger.
+She needed Morpheus to live on, and knows Neo will only save him if he knows he is not the One: "Fuck it, might as well risk my life for this guy, The Oracle said I wasn't The One anyway". — Merzer

 OMG!
 Infinite Ammo is usually the most common and most frequently-used cheat in video games, which would mean that anyone in the matrix who had the slightest understanding of how it worked would know of that cheat and be using it!
 Which is why everyone's got infinite ammo!